There’s a thread you follow, that goes among things that change, but it doesn’t change. . .

-I’ve been searching for “something else” all my life.
-Like many, I had a hunch that I was missing a piece of life, and that hunch kept me alert and looking—following a thread.
-I can’t tell you the number of rabbit holes I’ve gone down in my quest for a person or community that resonated with the experiences of my own life.
-Early on it seemed that there were more “dead ends” than promising leads.
+I’ve been following a thread, searching for “something else” all my life.
+Like many, I had a hunch that I was missing a piece of life, and that hunch kept me alert and looking.
+I can’t tell you the number of “rabbit holes” I’ve gone down in my quest for a community, or core belief, that resonated with the experiences of my own life.
+It seemed that there were more “dead ends” than promising leads.

-I chose a career path that allowed me to start down trails that weren’t on any map.
-I tried, for a short while, to contain my wanderlust, by trading the security of the corporate world for a steady paycheck—but that didn’t work.
-After college, a stint in the Air Force, Stanford Business School, and an apprenticeship in a big accounting firm, I went out on my own as a CPA—making a living for my family while following my own path, my own genie, my daemon.
+I chose a career path that allowed me to follow my thread—and it often broke or I lost it.
+I tried unsuccessfully, to contain my wanderlust by trading corporate security for a steady paycheck.
+But, after college, six years in the Air Force—and the Vietnam War—I attended Stanford Business School and did a 3-year apprenticeship in a national accounting firm.
+Finally, I went out on my own as a CPA—making a living for my family while following my own path.

-In my 50s I discovered that poetry lifted my spirits and opened my eyes to a new perspective—the possibility of connection to an imaginal “other world,” and a “second life conversation” with what I call my Ally.
-I found that clients and friends were also searching for the inspiration to source their lives from within, as well as from without.
+By midlife though, I was burned out by accounting and consulting.
+It was then that I discovered poetry; it lifted my spirits and opened my eyes to new perspectives.
+I slowly saw the possibility of connection to an imaginal “other world,” and a “second life conversation” with what I call my “Ally,” an inner friend that is a source of inspiration.

-I took this idea of a “second life conversation” from dreams, poetry and writing into Folsom Prison and for 20 years had these “second life conversations” with groups of inmates who were also looking for “something else.”
-The Inside Circle Foundation, a not-for-profit, still carries these conversations forward.
+I took this idea of the Ally and a “second life conversation” from, poetry and writing into Folsom Prison.
+For 20 years I taught and recited poetry with groups of inmates.
+They too, were looking for “something else” in their writing and poetry.
+The Inside Circle Foundation, a not-for-profit, still carries those conversations forward.

 I continued to write and think about that “magic of creating value” in a small business